Skip to main content

 Network cost

-For each node, Finout can calculate the data transfer hourly cost, based on the information supplied by the cloud provider.
-To calculate the network cost for each pod, Finout uses the network received and network transmitted metrics per pod and divides the cost of the node up into the pods based on these network metrics.
+For each node, Finout is able to calculate the data transfer hourly cost, based on the information supplied by the cloud provider.
+In order to calculate the network cost for each pod, Finout uses the network received and network transmitted metrics per pod, and divides the cost of the node up into the pods based on these network metrics.

 Step 5: Calculate the Node-Level Waste (Unallocated)